 Since March 13, 2020, we have been inundated with Covid 19 news and most of it doom and gloom.
 From companies laying off workers at unprecedented rates, corporate closures and bankruptcies, citizens receiving pandemic relief funding that they weren’t entitled to and the erosion of the middle class – we have heard it all.
 Now no one is saying that the news isn’t true however; perhaps we ought to accentuate some of the positives and minimize the negatives during these depressing times.

-This brings me back to “The Long and Short of It” and that is – we have been through HELL and we are coming out the other side albeit torn and tattered but, still standing because – we are great and so are the organizations that we are a part of.
+This brings me back to “The Long and Short of It” and that is – we have been through some turbulent times and we are coming out the other side albeit torn and tattered but, still standing because – we are great and so are the organizations that we are a part of.

 One thing Covid 19 has taught some organizations is that they might have to reinvent themselves while employing some of the following tactics in navigating the road to success during these unstructured and undefined times.
 This is my opportunity to tell you a little about how some of my clients (PHM Brands, Hammond Power Solutions, Martinrea and Mondelez Canada) are employing these tactics or a reasonable facsimile there of, to the greater good of their organizations.